loganmeetsworld/shipping-service/README.md

 - 95% test coverage for all API Controller routes, Model validations, and Model methods

 ### Added Fun!
+- Log all requests and their associated responses such that an audit could be conducted
 - Do some refactoring of the bEtsy project you're working on
 - Allow merchants to view the total shipping costs for all of their products in a particular order
 - Find the seam in bEtsy app between the shopping and payment processing, and build a payment processing service